-Lastly, Eastwood prices their welders to be competitive, and the Eliter MP250i is no exception.
+Lastly, Eastwood prices its welders to be competitive, and the Eliter MP250i is no exception.
 Compared to other welders with the same features, the price usually beats out its competition and provides excellent value for money.

 While this unit is on the heavy side, it includes casters that turn the welder into its own cart.
 The Elite MP250i also includes a bracket for two gas bottles and keeps the cylinders “attached” to the welder.
 This makes rolling your rig around the shop with gas and accessories a snap.

 Onboard storage is a major plus with the “Elite” unit.
 Lead hooks allow you to coil and hang your torches and ground leads easily on the welder.
 Plus, there is room on top of the unit to keep your foot pedal and added storage for TIG rods.